yelghali/prompt-based-tutorial-AKS/README.md

   - How to use advanced networking and ingress options to connect your cluster to other Azure resources and the internet?

-## Automated management and scalability
- - What is automated management and scalability in AKS?
- - How does AKS provide enterprise-grade container orchestration?
- - How can I use automated management and scalability to improve my AKS cluster operations?

 ## End-to-end developer productivity
  -How does AKS support end-to-end developer productivity and what tools are available to improve the development workflow?

  - What tools and features are available in AKS for debugging, CI/CD, logging, and automated node maintenance?
+ -
+ - How can I use Visual Studio Code and the Kubernetes extension to develop and debug applications on my AKS cluster?

- - How can I use these tools and features to improve my development workflow with AKS?
+ - How can I use Azure DevOps or GitHub Actions to implement CI/CD for my applications on AKS?

 ## Support for Linux, Windows Server, and IoT resources
  - How does AKS support Linux, Windows Server, and IoT resources?
+ - What versions of Linux and Windows Server are supported by AKS?
  - How can I deploy AKS on the infrastructure of my choice using Azure Arc?
  - What are some considerations when deploying AKS on different types of infrastructure?